Flantive/friendlist/README.md

     curl -i -X GET http://localhost:8080/friendlist/2 -w \\n%{time_total}\\n

 With *POST* request to */friendship* we need to send additional data: object with ID's of users that will be friends.
 Object in our example is `{"uid1": 1,"uid2": 2}`, so we request to add friendship between user with ID=1 and ID=2.
 We expect to receive "204: No Content" response, when friendship is added.
-We can check if friendship exist in database with *GET* request for friendlist of user with ID=1 and ID=2.
+Now we can check if friendship was saved in database.
+We send *GET* requests for friendlist of users with ID=1 and ID=2.
 Both requests should result in response with friendlist array with one element being added friend.

 ### DELETE requests